Support for prison staff

 • The prison is able to support the learner with the course

-Each prison should have a nominated point of contact, who helps support prisoners’ applications to PET.
+Each prison should have a nominated point of contact, who helps support learners’ applications to PET.
 If you do not have a point of contact, or wish to inform us of a change in staffing, please get in touch with PET’s Access to Learning team.

 Create a prison staff account